digitoimistodude/windows-lemp-setup/README.md

 127.0.0.1 anothersite.test www.anothersite.test
 ````

+You cannot directly edit hosts file via WSL/Command line so you should use a tool like [HostsFileEditor](https://github.com/scottlerch/HostsFileEditor).

 For mysql, remember to run `mysql_secure_installation`.
 Your logs can be found at `/var/mysql/yourcomputername.err` (where yourcomputername is obviously your hostname).

 After that, get to know [dudestack](https://github.com/digitoimistodude/dudestack) to get everything up and running smoothly.
 Current version of dudestack supports Windows LEMP stack.